yourlabs/django-autocomplete-light/docs/tutorial.rst

 Ensure that the url can be reversed, ie::

     ./manage.py shell
-    In [1]: from django.core.urlresolvers import reverse
+    In [1]: from django.urls import reverse

     In [2]: reverse('country-autocomplete')
     Out[2]: u'/country-autocomplete/'